 The people at Ryan Swanson come from diverse cultural, social, ethnic, religious and racial backgrounds.
 It’s important we reflect the diversity of the community around us.

-Female attorneys have led some of Ryan Swanson’s most visible committees and practice groups, and are active in women’s organizations throughout the legal community.
+Female attorneys lead half of Ryan Swanson’s most visible committees and practice groups and are active in women’s organizations throughout the legal community.
+73% of the firm’s employees are women; 25% of Ryan Swanson’s members are women, and 55% of our associates are women.

-In 2009, our female attorneys formed a women’s group to facilitate networking and professional development in the community.
+Since 2009 our female attorneys’ women’s group has helped facilitate networking and professional development in the community.
 The group meets regularly to plan social events to reconnect with existing clients, meet new business leaders and support local organizations.

 We actively participate in a number of organizations that promote diversity, like specialty bar associations, networking groups, and charitable functions.
 Below are some of the areas where we have supported diverse organizations in the local legal and business communities: